 Blockchain can also be seen as the Internet of Money.
 The Internet makes it possible to freely distribute data online.
 Similarly, blockchain does the same thing for money.

 Blockchain technology is considered as the missing link to deal with scalability, security and reliability issues of IoT.
 Blockchain technology can be used in tracking billions of connected devices, enable the processing of transactions and coordination between devices; allow for significant savings to IoT industry.
+Blockchain development is being seen in a whole host of industries in order to secure distributed storage of assets and help prevent major cyber attacks through encrypted technology.
+A company may use a blockchain development company to help plan and implement major projects that can take their business to the next level.

 According to the experts, the decentralized approach would eliminate single points of failure, creating a more resilient ecosystem for devices to run on.
 The cryptographic algorithms used by blockchain technology could make consumer data more private.
 One of the popular applications of blockchain technology is Bitcoin and Cryptocurrencies.
 However, there are several other applications of the blockchain technology beyond cryptocurrencies and financial services.